Vance D. Brand: STS-35

-Brand again commanded Columbia on the 38th flight of the shuttle, this time with a crew of seven, on STS-35.
+Brand again commanded Columbia on the 38th flight of the shuttle, this time with a crew of seven, on STS-35, who replaced the original commander Jon McBride in which he left NASA in 1989.
 The night launch on December 2, 1990, started a nine-day mission devoted to round-the-clock astronomical observations.
 Crewmen included the pilot, Col. Guy Gardner; three mission specialists, John M. Lounge, Dr. Robert A. Parker and Dr. Jeffrey A. Hoffman; and two payload specialists, Dr. Samuel T. Durrance and Dr. Ronald A. Parise.
 The 13-ton payload consisted of the three ASTRO-1 ultraviolet (UV) telescopes and the Broadband X-ray Telescope.
 More than 200 Orbiter maneuvers were required to point the telescopes.
 This Shuttle flight, one of the first dedicated to astronomy, provided a rich return of science data with emphasis on observations of very active celestial objects.
 A night landing was made on December 10, to Runway 22 at Edwards Air Force Base.
 Mission duration was 215 hours.